 Car buyers guide: Five reasons your next car might be greener

+- Petrol prices.
 Petrol prices have an obvious if not immediate effect on buying trends.

+- Fashion.
 Much has been written about the faltering popularity of 4×4 cars in urban areas, but whilst there is increased awareness about this type of vehicle having high emissions and posing more of a risk to pedestrians in the event of a collision, the move towards smaller cars by city drivers has as much to do with the passing of a fad as it does environmental enlightenment.
 The Mini, Fiat 500 and the Citroen DS3 are stimulating demanding for stylish, fuel efficient and lightweight city cars; vehicles that in general also happen to be kinder on the environment.

+- Variable VED rates.
 Cars that use the most fuel and therefore emit higher levels of CO2 are now charged over £400 more VED (road tax) than the cleanest vehicles, a difference that will have an effect on buying trends, particularly on the secondhand car market.

+- Environmental awareness.
 Climate change is one of the greatest environmental threats facing the world today.
 The carbon dioxide (CO2) found in the exhaust gas produced by petrol and diesel engines is not directly harmful to human health, but is the most significant of the greenhouse gases contributing to Climate Change.
 There is an increasing realisation that choosing a fuel efficient car can help reduce the amount of CO2 emissions for which we are responsible as individuals.

+- Technology (DPF, hybrids, electric).
 Increasingly tough emissions targets for car manufacturers are encouraging advances in green technology.
 The advent of diesel particulate filters (DPF) such as those fitted to some of the category winners heralds a dramatic improvement in the environmental rating of diesels.
 DPFs remove the soot in the diesel exhaust gases that is so detrimental to human health.
 Hybrid cars are increasingly available and will soon be joined by mass-produced pure electric cars such as the Nissan Leaf.